F2I-Consulting/fesapi/README.md

 Download (build and install if necessary) third party libraries:

 - HDF5: All versions of 1.8.* starting from 1.8.18 should be ok.
 Versions 1.10.* are not supported yet (even if they should work) https://support.hdfgroup.org/ftp/HDF5/releases/hdf5-1.8/
 - MINIZIP : the following version is recommended https://github.com/F2I-Consulting/minizip It is also highly recommended to link minzip to the same zlib library than the one associated to your HDF5 library.
-It is recommended to create a *static* library of minizip from this source code.
+From this source code, it is recommended to create a *static* library of minizip dynamically linked to the same zlib library than the one used for the hdf5 library.
 - UUID-DEV package *(ONLY FOR LINUX)* : Source code can be found in https://www.kernel.org/pub/linux/utils/util-linux/ We advise you to install these third party libraries respectively into
 	- fesapiEnv/dependencies/hdf5-particularVersion
 	- fesapiEnv/dependencies/minizip-particularVersion
 	- fesapiEnv/dependencies/uuid-particularVersion (or in system directory using : sudo apt-get install uuid-dev)
 # Configure the build
 Fesapi uses cmake as its build tool.
-A 3.4 version or later of cmake is required https://cmake.org/download/.
+A 3.2 version or later of cmake is required https://cmake.org/download/.
 We also recommend using cmake-gui (already included in the bin folder of the binary releases of cmake) which provides a graphical user interface on top of cmake.
 Follow the below instructions :

 - yourPath/fesapiEnv/fesapi defines where is the source code folder
 - yourPath/fesapiEnv/build/theNameYouWant defines where to build the binaries